chshersh/chshersh.github.io/posts/2025-01-06-the-most-elegant-configuration-language.md

 **monoid isomorphisms**: you can convert both ways while preserving the structure.

-This property is incredibly useful for testing when you want to parse, then pretty-print back and make sure that no information was lost in the process.
+This property is incredibly useful for testing when you want to parse, then pretty-print back and make sure you don't lose any information in the process.

 </details>